hsiboy/korg-m1-factory-reset/README.md

 ## Features

-- Support for all M1 variants (M1/M1R and M1EX/M1REX)
+- 🎹 Support for all M1 variants (M1/M1R and M1EX/M1REX)
-- Restores both factory sounds and demo sequences
+- 💾 Restores both factory sounds and demo sequences
-- Works with any MIDI interface supported by WebMIDI
-- Multiple MIDI device selection for users with multiple interfaces
+- 🔌 Works with any MIDI interface supported by WebMIDI (Multiple MIDI device selection for users with multiple interfaces)
+- 🌐 Works directly in your browser - no installation needed
-- Drag-and-drop support for custom SysEx files
+- 📱 Drag-and-drop support for custom SysEx files
-- Real-time MIDI device connection monitoring
-- Clear visual feedback during the update process

 ## Requirements